Slipstream-Group/sketchbox-docs/docs/index.md

   - Loads are spread evenly throughout spaces
   - One per shell program type, HVAC system, and schedule; multiple shells possible
   - Energy conservation measures are applied individually (no bundling) and progressively

-## Forum

-[Unmet Hours](https://unmethours.com/questions/) is an externally hosted forum that serves as a question-and-answer website for the building energy modeling community.

-When posting a new question, consider adding the "sketchbox" tag to your post.